In October...Pink is the new Blue!

 The $10 patch can be purchased at the Wellesley Police Department beginning October 7, 2019.
 Since the inception of the Pink Patch Project in 2015, more than 900,000 patches have been sold and more than $1 million dollars have been donated to cancer research organizations nationwide.

-Officers will be participating in the event by wearing a pink pin and have the option of wearing the pink patches on their uniform during October.
+Additionally, officers will be participating in the event.
+Wellesley Police officers have the option of wearing the pink patch instead of their regular patch during the month of October.

-For more information on The Julie Fund for Women’s Cancers, visit the website at juliefund.org.
+For more information on The Julie Fund for Women’s Cancer, visit the website at juliefund.org.
 Other questions about the project can be directed to Lieutenant Marie Cleary at MCleary@Wellesleyma.gov